Ayrton-Machado/mail/README.md

 ## How to run
 [Python3](https://www.python.org/) is a requirement.
 - Install django with `pip install django`
+- In your terminal, cd into the commerce directory.
+- Run python manage.py makemigrations auctions to make migrations for the auctions app.
+- Run python manage.py migrate to apply migrations to your database.
 - Run with `python manage.py runserver` or `python3 manage.py runserver`

 ## TODO